biemond/biemond-oradb/README.md

       puppetDownloadMntPoint => hiera('oracle_source'),
     }

-    # this zip contains 2 patches, one bundle and a normal one. we want to apply the bundle and need to use bundleSubFolder
+    # this 19791420 patch contains 2 patches (in different sub folders), one bundle and a normal one.
+    # we want to apply the bundle and need to provide the right value for bundleSubFolder
     oradb::opatch{'19791420_grid_patch':
       ensure                 => 'present',
       oracleProductHome      => hiera('grid_home_dir'),